In advance, download the puzzle clues from the Resources tab and print each of the 12 clues on separate pieces of paper.

 In advance, send a bunch of emails containing one of the clues to each of the twelve people involved in this task.
 As above, none of this information can be shown or displayed to the rest of the group, but only shared verbally.

-Encourage your group to create a shared online document (eg Google Docs) to record their thinking and solutions.
+Encourage your group to create a shared document using Google Docs, for example, to record their thinking and solutions.

 You Might Also Like...